zinia09/Flask.py/README.md

 ### How to Run
-Clone the repository with 'git clone <link>'
+Clone the repository with 'git clone <link>'.
-Install the requirements with 'pip install -r requirements.txt' Run the app.py file  with 'python app.py'
+Install the requirements with 'pip install -r requirements.txt'.
+Run the app.py file  with 'python app.py'.
 Copy the server address from the console and paste it on a browser to view the website